AddyMills/RB-Tools/README.md

 The name of the output will be a MIDI file and use the name and folder location of your first argument with "merged" added to it.

+Optional: add "separate" to your arguments to get separated venue tracks (lights, camera cuts and post procs)

 ## RBsong2Midi

 Dependencies: mido